ruoxi-jia-group/Meta-Sift/README.md

 # Features
-- Quickly sift out an clean subsets (about 8 mins in CIFAR-10)
+- Quickly sift out an clean subsets (about 8 mins on the CIFAR-10)
-- Applicable in most existing poison situations
+- Applicable in most existing poisoning situations
 - Applicable to most existing datasets
 - Compatible with existing defense algorithms